sunspec/pysunspec2/README.rst

 devices and documents. pySunSpec runs in most environments that support Python and is tested on Windows 7 and Windows 10.

-This is version 2 of pySunSpec.
+This is the next generation of pySunSpec tools.
 It supports all SunSpec infomation model definitions and formats including smdx and json.
 The Python objects used for interacting with devices have some differences from version 1 and it is not backward compatable with version 1.
 This version of pySunSpec must be used with devices implementing the 7xx series of information models as they use updated modeling concepts.